pyohei/scop/README.md

 * Simple protocol
 * Simple web interface
-* Customize this code as you want
+* Customize this code as you want!

 ## Usage